Sense & Sensibility

 Based on the novel by Jane Austen

 When reputation is everything, how do you follow your heart?

 Called an “unconditional delight” and “a bouncy, jaunty take on Austen” by the New York Times, this playful new adaptation of Jane Austen’s beloved novel follows the fortunes and misfortunes of the Dashwood sisters—sensible Elinor and hypersensitive Marianne—after their father’s sudden death leaves them financially destitute and socially vulnerable.

 Set in gossipy late 18th-century England, the play is full of humor, emotional depth, and bold theatricality.
 Sense and Sensibility examines our reactions to societal pressures—both reasonable and ridiculous.

 Tickets range from $29-32.
 Please visit the Ticket Information section of our website for more details.

 Intended for general audiences.
 For a preview of what to expect from the show, please visit our What Audiences Should Know guide.
 Note: As a courtesy to our patrons, children under the age of 5 will not be admitted.

-To ensure a Sign Language-interpreted performance on Feb 17, seats need to be reserved by Jan 27.
+To ensure a Sign Language-interpreted performance on Feb 17, please request accommodations by Jan 27.
 For more information on our ASL seating policies and other accessibility services, please visit our Accessibility page.